ETC 101 Fundamentals of Electrical and Computer Engineering Technology (4)

 Study of the theory and the techniques used in the implementation of wireless communication systems.
 Principle and analysis of mobile communication systems, wireless LAN, personal communication networks and Land-Mobile/satellite communications systems are also included.
 Prerequisite: ETC 316.

-Analysis of microprocessor interfacing with operational hardware.
-Three hours of lecture and two hours of laboratory per week.
+Analysis of microprocessor interfacing with operational hardware in addition to the internal structure of microprocessors and software programming.
 Prerequisites: ETC 210 or equivalent.
 Cross listed with CET 423.

 ETC 429 Microprocessors, Microprogramming and Computer Architecture (4)